cookiejar/cookietemple/docs/adding_new_templates.rst

               brainfucky --file ExplodingSpringfield/hello.bf

-We were pleasently surprised to see that someone already made a Github Action for brainfuck.
+We were pleasantly surprised to see that someone already made a Github Action for brainfuck.

 7. | Finally, we add some documentation to :code:`/docs/available_templates.rst` and explain the purpose, design and frameworks/libraries.